thetechcollective/gh-rotator/README.md

 ## Infrastructure as code

-After the manifest is updated and stored, contol is passed on to the next job in the flow which is desinged to call a generic script, which will read the data in the updated manifest and start to deploy the infrastructure and run the according automated test.
+After the manifest is updated and stored, control is passed on to the next job in the flow which is designed to call a generic script, which will read the data in the updated manifest and start to deploy the infrastructure and run the according automated test.

 The recommendation is that you build a gh-cli extension script (much like this `gh-rotator` script) see our [py-cli-template](https://github.com/thetechcollective/py-cli-template) for inspiration.

 The script should take a manifest file as parameter and build the infrastructure needed and deploy based on that.

 ### Alternative approach
-It may be, that the IaC, deploy and test procedures for the various configurations are so divers that it makes sense to keep the `rotator.yml` flow generic and simple and then set up seperate jobs to triger on a new manifest file being committed. [`product-rotator-dev.yml`](./templates/product-repo/.github/workflows/product-rotator-dev.yml) is example of this.
-It's specifically desinged to run when the _dev_ configuration is updated:
+It may be, that the IaC, deploy and test procedures for the various configurations are so divers that it makes sense to keep the `rotator.yml` flow generic and simple and then set up separate jobs to trigger on a new manifest file being committed. [`product-rotator-dev.yml`](./templates/product-repo/.github/workflows/product-rotator-dev.yml) is example of this.
+It's specifically designed to run when the _dev_ configuration is updated:

 ```yaml